onescape/cherish/README.md

 HTTP 1.1 302 Found Location: https://REDIRECT_URI?error=invalid_request
 ```

-If the client requests 'code' or 'token' in response_type but does not have permission for these requests, the Amazon Cognito authorization server should return unauthorized_client to client's redirect_uri, as follows:
+If the client requests 'code' in response_type but does not have permission for these requests, the Amazon Cognito authorization server should return unauthorized_client to client's redirect_uri, as follows:
 ```markdown
 HTTP 1.1 302 Found Location: https://REDIRECT_URI?error=unauthorized_client
 ```